Alistair Brown (footballer, born 1951)

 Alistair Brown (born 12 April 1951) is a Scottish former football player who played as a striker.
-He made 496 league appearances over an 18-year career in the English Football League, scoring 141 goals.
+He made 591 league and cup appearances over an 18-year career in the English Football League, scoring 161 goals.

 He began his career at Leicester City.
 He helped to fire the "Foxes" to promotion out of the Second Division in 1970–71.
 He then helped the club to win the 1971 Charity Shield before he moved on to West Bromwich Albion.
 He helped the "Baggies" to win promotion out of the Second Division in 1975–76 before helping the club to qualify for European football.
 He spent some time in 1981 playing in America for the Portland Timbers.
 In 1983, he moved to Walsall via Crystal Palace.
 He signed with Port Vale in July 1984 and helped the "Valiants" to win promotion out of the Fourth Division in 1985–86 before he retired in May 1986.
 He was a quality finisher and the top-scorer for at least one season at Leicester, West Brom, Walsall, and Port Vale.
 He later worked as a pub landlord and warehouseman in the Midlands.